 Wellness Exams, Grooming, Boarding, Microchipping, Gender Determination, Diagnostics, Behavioral Consultation, Spaying/Neutering

-In order for your rabbit to board with us we require an exam within the last year with a clean bill of health.
-A fecal test with no parasites seen is also required.
+In order for your rabbit to board with us we must have performed a physical exam on your pet with a clean bill of health within the last 6 months, including a fecal test with no parasites seen.
+Rabbits must be fully vaccinated against RHDV-2 with annual boosters as well as microchipped.
 Your rabbit can have no changes in health since the last examination.
-If your pet’s examination was done by a different veterinarian, it needs to have been within the last six months and your pet’s complete record needs to be sent to our facility several days before boarding so we can evaluate the record to ensure all testing was done to our standards.
+If your pet’s vaccination was done by a different veterinarian, your pet’s complete record needs to be sent to our facility 1 month before boarding so we can evaluate the record to ensure everything was done to our standards.

 Rabbits can be challenging when it comes to anesthesia and surgery.
 Before your rabbit is to undergo anesthesia and/or a surgical procedure make sure that your veterinarian is very familiar with this species.
 They should have the same level of care given to any other animal.
 If you are out of the area and your veterinarian is not as familiar with rabbits please have them contact us and we will be more than glad to help them with any questions.